sudomesh/service-browser/README.md

 It is a simple node.js/express based web app that uses mDNS/DNS-SD to listen for services and informs the web clients about them using websockets.

+For testing purposes, check out [Simple Service Advertisement](https://github.com/sudomesh/simple-service-advertisement) to advertise local services in order to see the browser in use.

 # Download #

 ```